very-good-science/data-hazards/site/contents/contribute/how-to-contribute.md

 Depending on what you would like to do there are different ways to get involved.
 Please check out the options below!
-If you would like to suggest a change the wording of a Data Hazard, or suggest a new Hazard, then please For now, they are a little thin, so if you'd like to help please get in touch with us, please [send us an email][dec-email] and we will help you to find what you're looking for!
+If you can't find what you are looking for then [send us an email][dec-email] and we will help!
+You can also come to our open community co-working calls if you would like to chat to us about an idea you have had.

 ## Suggesting new or improved Data Hazards